projectcalico/calico/master/reference/calicoctl/resources/profile.md

 ### Sample YAML

-The following sample profile allows all traffic from 10.0.0.0/16, except if the source is within 10.244.0.0/24, or if the source is within the same profile.
+The following sample profile allows all traffic from endpoints that have the profile label set to `profile1` (i.e. endpoints that reference this profile), except that *all* traffic from 10.0.20.0/24 is denied.

 ```yaml
 apiVersion: v1